CNuge/alfie/README.md

 ## Usage
 ### Command line interface
 Alfie can be run as a stand alone command line interface, just specify an input `.fasta` or `.fastq` file using the `-f` flag, and alfie will conduct classification, splitting the input file into five sub files with sequences from the five kingdoms.
 The output will be a folder named `alfie_out`.
-The output folder will contain five files (names same as the input, with a prefix indicating the kingdom) that respectively contain the sequence records corrsponding to the kingdom indicated in the file prefix.
+The output folder will contain five files (names same as the input, with a prefix indicating the kingdom) that respectively contain the sequence records corresponding to the kingdom indicated in the file prefix.

-You can test this out using the example files shipped with aflie.
+You can test this out using the example files shipped with alfie.
 ```
 #from within the alfie folder
 alfie -f alfie/data/example_data.fasta